geonnwwoo/phoxiv/README.md

       suffix: "_C"
       label: "Calibration"

-# this appears in the contest page itself.
+# (Optional) this appears in the contest page itself.
 Markdown can be used.
 description: |
   This is a description
   This is the second line